jessmcdonald/hello-chat/README.md

 To install all dependencies run `npm install` from the project directory

 ## How to set up the database
+Database configuration (which one, where to put database credentials, etc.)

 ## User flows & Kanban board
 See the user flows & Kanban board I created before building this project, these were based on the project brief: